ax-va/PyOpenGL-Pygame-Stemkoski-Pascale-2021/README.md

 The examples cover the book chapters from 2 through 4 with slight changes and demonstrate GLSL programming by PyOpenGL.
 Pygame is used for control, windowing, and image loading.

 You find the examples in the examples folder (package).
-Just read the class description and run the script.
+Just read the class description in a script and run it.
 Since the object-oriented approach is used, the auxiliary classes necessary for running the examples are logically separated in other folders (packages).

 You need also to install the following used packages or later:
 - numpy 1.21.1